matthewwangg/matthewwangg/README.md

 ## This Month's Focus 📌

-- 🔭 Working on updating Player Performance Prediction 2.0 and collaborating with a friend on a new project.
+- 🔭 Working on a Reinforcement Learning project and updating the Trading Algorithm web application.
 - 🌱 Practicing the application of data structures and algorithms through LeetCode.
 - 📘 Reading Intro to Algorithms 4th edition to improve my understanding of Computer Science.
 - 🤔 Contemplating and researching an idea for a cool senior Capstone project idea related to Computer Vision.